LaceyGSC/CPlusPlus-QT-CS3503-EducationalApp/README.md

 	5. About const with member functions:

 		a. const int someMethod() // Returned value cannot be changed
 		- Useful if you want to return something that you do not want to be changed.
+(Such as a reference variable that you do not want to be changed)
 		- E.g.: "const Frame& getFrame()"
 		- Note: This should probably be "const Frame& getFrame() const".
 See (c).

 		b. void someMethod(const int num) // Passed value cannot be changed
-		- Useful if you want to ensure arguments passed to the function shall not be changed.
+		- Useful if you want to ensure arguments passed to the function will not be changed.
 		- E.g.: "void print(const Point& point1)"

 		c. void someMethod() const // Method does not modify the object